Community Heritage Support Fund

 a blend of both loan finance and community shares.

-The Support Fund is open to UK organisations with a built heritage focus, which operate on a not-for-private profit basis, and which bring about demonstrable and positive impacts upon their respective communities and society as a whole.
+The Support Fund will be open to UK organisations with a built heritage focus, which operate on a not-for-private profit basis, and which bring about demonstrable and positive impacts upon their respective communities and society as a whole.

 - Investment sum: £15,000 - £50,000